bunetj/compress-media/README.md

 note again there is no checker for whether it's optimal to compress the image it's all by hand with -s and -r etc i fucked up several times but i had a cloud backup or it was retrievable from the internet plus really i don't mind pixelating my childhood self a little.

+also you can make slideshows to compress images but it's not applicable to everything. use xnview + obs; shotcut or another video editor; the script that creates a slideshow out of images with the same resolution.

 ## a little guide